lexik/LexikMaintenanceBundle/Resources/doc/index.md

 There are two commands:

-    lexik:maintenance:lock [--set-ttl]
+    lexik:maintenance:lock [ttl] [--startdate|-s startdate] [--delay|d delay]

 This command will enable the maintenance according with your configuration.
-You can pass the time to live of the maintenance in parameter, ``this doesn't works with file driver``.
+You can pass the time to live of the maintenance in parameter, ``this doesn't work with file and shm driver``.
+You can optionally pass the start date/time or a delay of how long to wait until maintenance , ``this does, so far, only work with database driver without dsn``.

     lexik:maintenance:unlock